telefonicaid/thinking-cities/docs/topics/modelling_considerations.md

 * All those entities are expected to have a long life in the system.
 Entities are not supposed to model transient information (e.g.: support tickets, mails, log files).
-This doesn't mean short-lived entities can't be modelled in the system, but having those kind of entities in your project will heavily impact the performance
+This doesn't mean short-lived entities can't be modelled in the system, but having those kind of entities in your project will cause several operational issues in the platform.

 ## The Platform is not a ticketing system